The future starts today, not tomorrow.

 This spring’s expeditions in Nepal and China are all cancelled.
 Which may not be so bad, considering the traffic jam that has been trying to conquer the mountains with ego and with no respect.

 Nature deserves a break.

-Yet, if you have to isolate yourself and conditions allow it, why not pack that sleeping bag and go outdoors to get some fresh air in the lungs, instead of intoxicating yourself with drama and virus panic?
+Yet, if you have to isolate yourself and conditions allow it, why not pack that sleeping bag and go outdoors to get some fresh air?
+Much better than intoxicating yourself with drama and virus panic, don’t you think?

 Keep Calm and Enjoy the Lockdown

 Many people freelance or work distantly.
 True, a lot of jobs require people being physically somewhere.
 But for those who can still work remotely, things haven’t changed as much.
 And for those who can’t, maybe now is the time to learn a new skill, to read a new book, to declutter and re-evaluate your life.

 Funny enough, in Chinese the word ‘crisis’ consists of the signs ‘danger’ and ‘opportunity’.